t3kit/t3kit/README.md

 # Docker-compose for mac users:

-### Native docker has some performance issues on mac:
+### Docker for Mac has some performance issues with mounted volumes:
 * https://github.com/docker/for-mac/issues/77
 * https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap

-### We suggest to use [docker-sync](http://docker-sync.io) as a temporary solution.
+## Docker 17.06 CE adds support for flag `cached` that can slightly improve the performance of mounted volume access on Docker for Mac

+So to have better performance on Mac need to:
+1. Install last version of Docker >=17.06
-Instead of using `docker-compose.yml` you can try to use alternative docker-compose configuration `docker-compose.mac.yml + docker-sync.yml`
+2. Instead of using `docker-compose.yml` - use alternative docker-compose configuration for mac `docker-compose.mac.yml`

 Start containers:
 ```
 cd t3kit
-docker-sync start
 docker-compose -f docker-compose.mac.yml up -d
 ```

 Stop containers:
 ```
-docker-sync clean
 docker-compose stop
 ```

-_Note:_ To fix issues with permission: `docker exec -it web chown -R www-data /var/www/html`

 ***